ELynx/pokemon-go-xposed-mitm/README.md

 You can download prebuilt version from [XPosed repository](http://repo.xposed.info/module/com.elynx.pogoxmitm)

 Make sure to turn on Beta modules visibility to see it.

+If you want to help project, try Alpha/Experimental version, and give feedback on Reddit.
 ##Brief
 Uses XPosed framework to intercept web communications of app and modify out- and inbound packages.